 \subsection{Retrieval Performance}

-Before moving to the study of the positional biases, we look into the overall performance of our model to assess its soundness.
-For reference, Table~\ref{tab:res} contains retrieval results on the MS-MARCO dataset, using the official metrics (mean reciprocal rank and recall).
-We show the results for models that are trained following similar pipelines, noting that our model achieves similar performance.
+Before moving to the study of the positional biases, we look into the overall performance of our model to assess its soundness, considering the official MS-MARCO evaluation metrics (mean reciprocal rank and recall).
+For reference, Table~\ref{tab:res} contains retrieval results on the MS-MARCO document dataset (development splits), where our model achieves comparable performance to models trained following similar pipelines.
 The first group references models that do not leverage pre-training tasks, while the ones in the second group incorporate them.
-Finally, the third group contains a model that also underwent simple fine-tuning, but was scaled to 7B parameters.
-Note that other authors have proposed heavily engineered pre-training tasks that do improve results (e.g., COSTA~\citep{DBLP:conf/sigir/MaGZFC22}, Longtriever~\citep{DBLP:conf/emnlp/YangLLS023}, and LLaRA~\citep{DBLP:journals/corr/abs-2312-15503}), but that is out of the scope of this work.
-Appendix~\ref{sec:appendix} provides additional insights and training details.
+Finally, the third group contains a model that also underwent simple fine-tuning, but has 30 times more parameters.
+Note that other authors have proposed heavily engineered pre-training tasks that do improve results (e.g., COSTA~\citep{DBLP:conf/sigir/MaGZFC22}, Longtriever~\citep{DBLP:conf/emnlp/YangLLS023}, or LLaRA~\citep{DBLP:journals/corr/abs-2312-15503}), but that is out of scope for this work.
+Appendix~\ref{sec:appendix} provides additional training details.